tidalcycles/tidalcycles.github.io/_patterns/synths.md

 d1 $ n "c5 d5*2" # s "supersaw"
 ~~~

-> For half tones you add the susfixes "f" or "s" (flat or sharp) to the note in question.
+> For half tones you add the suffixes "f" or "s" (flat or sharp) to the note in question.
 Example: Fm chord (f af c).

 {: .render}